pivotal/docs-tap/about-package-profiles.md

-# About Tanzu Application Platform package and profiles
+# About Tanzu Application Platform components and profiles

 Tanzu Application Platform is a modular, composable platform that comprises the following components.